-The camera can capture the object that appears in the configured area, and the object characters information, such as age and gender, will be uploaded with the captured picture as well.
+The camera can capture the face that appears in the configured area, and the face characters information will be uploaded with the captured picture as well.

 Overlay & Capture

 Display information includes the display on picture and display on stream.

 Display VCA info. on Stream: The green frames will be displayed on the target if in a live view or playback.